kensoh/Biohacking/README.md

 Novak's book showed a real example of how a tennis pro's performance could be optimised outside of the courts and gym.
 His success story in an ultra-competitive field gave me the push I needed to take this seriously.

 Fast forward to 2025, I'm eating a mainly plant-based diet but am still experimenting, having meat or fish once a week.
-I know that by levelling up my mental dexterity and physical energy, I'll perform better in my startup job.
-Both of which are needed when I'm 15 years older than the team's average age 😅
+I know that by levelling up my mental dexterity and physical energy, I'll perform better and achieve more in life, whether it is work or family.